arthurfortunato/arthurfortunato/README.md

 # Hey 👋
 My name is Arthur Fortunato, I'm from Brazil, that has been stutudyng as a Full Stack  developer since 2019.

 I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face chanes.
+Always open to new challenges and ready to face challenges.

 Reach me out   :point_down: